 - Use room-temp ingredients.

-- Use a silicone bundt pan, makes removing the cake so much easier!
+- Use a silicone bundt pan, which makes removing the cake so much easier!

 Pumpkin Bundt Cake